hendemic/network-eval-service/README.md

 docker compose up -d --build
 ```

-## Usage

-Access the web dashboard at: `http://YOUR_SERVER_IP:5000`

-The dashboard shows:
-- Current network status
-- Historical latency, jitter, and packet loss graphs
-- 24-hour statistics

 ## Troubleshooting
 If you encounter issues, you can use the included debug script:

 ```bash